-Welcome to Brighton Toy and Model Museum's knowledgebase!
+Welcome to Brighton Toy and Model Museum's Collections knowledgebase!

-These pages are also available on the touchscreen terminals arranged around the museum, and on visitors' own devices via wifi - the knowledgebase currently has over two thousand pages and over three thousand photographs and archive scans, but does not yet attempt to cover the whole of the Museum's collection (which is around ten thousand items).
+These pages are also available on the touchscreen terminals arranged around the museum, and on visitors' own devices via wifi - the knowledgebase currently has over four and a half thousand pages and a similar number of photographs and archive scans, but does not yet attempt to cover the whole of the Museum's collection (which is around ten thousand items).